sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set1.md

 The second step is to plan ahead to see how the changes will look before implementing them.
 Finally, the third step is to apply, which is concerned with developing a repeatable infrastructure.

 ## Discuss some critical features of Terraform.
-Declarative Configuration: Terraform uses a declarative syntax to define infrastructure resources, which means you specify what you want the infrastructure to look like, rather than writing scripts that describe how to achieve that state.
+**Declarative Configuration**: Terraform uses a declarative syntax to define infrastructure resources, which means you specify what you want the infrastructure to look like, rather than writing scripts that describe how to achieve that state.

 **Multi-Cloud and Multi-Provider Support**: Terraform supports multiple cloud providers, including AWS, Azure, Google Cloud, and many others.
 It also supports on-premises and other infrastructure providers, allowing you to manage hybrid or multi-cloud environments.